agma0/pypsa-rsa/docs/installation.rst

 .. note::
     The rules :mod:`cluster_network` and :mod:`simplify_network` solve a quadratic optimisation problem for clustering.
-    The open-source solvers Cbc and GlPK cannot handle this.
+    The open-source solvers Cbc and GLPK cannot handle this.
 A fallback to Ipopt is implemented in this case, but requires also Ipopt to be installed.
 For an open-source solver setup install in your ``conda`` environment on OSX/Linux

     .. code:: bash

-        conda activate pypsa-za
+        conda activate pypsa-rsa
         conda install -c conda-forge ipopt coincbc

     and on Windows

     .. code:: bash

-        conda activate pypsa-za
+        conda activate pypsa-rsa
         conda install -c conda-forge ipopt glpk

 .. warning::